-As far as we know, there's still no Left 4 Dead 3.
-But there have been many, many signs that it might exist.
+As far as we know, there's still no Left 4 Dead 3, Valve even staunchly denied it in January 2020.
+But there have been many, many rumors to pore over.
 The lack of an official announcement from Valve hasn’t stopped people from creating plenty of hoaxes and fan-made ‘leaks’ in the last few years.
 If this doesn’t prove just how starved zombie enthusiasts are for even the slightest hint of L4D3, then I don’t know what does.

 We've gone back through the last decade of Left 4 Dead 3 rumors to determine what was fake, what was plausible, and what those "leaks" might be able to tell us.
 Here’s everything we learned about Left 4 Dead 3 so far.